cgradwohl/react-complete-guide/README.md

 To manipulate state you can extend React.component or you can use useSate hook in a functional component.

 super() is called inside a react component only if it has a constructor.
-The reason why this cannot be allowed before super() is because 'this' is uninitialized if super() is not called.
+The reason why 'this' cannot be referenced before super() is because 'this' is uninitialized if super() is not called.

-we call super(props) inside the constructor if we have to use this.props
+we call super(props) inside the constructor if we have to reference this.props.

   FROM REACT DOCS :